treangenlab/treangenlab.github.io/_posts/2024-09-28-stampsblog.md

 ---

 ## Introduction
-Hey there, I'm Austin Marshall, a first year postdoc in the [Villapol](https://villapol.hmailabs.org/) and [Treangen](https://treangenlab.github.io/) Labs where I work on trimming the knowledge gap between microbiologists and computer scientists.
+Hey there, I'm Austin Marshall, a first year postdoctoral fellow in the [Villapol](https://villapol.hmailabs.org/) and [Treangen](https://treangenlab.github.io/) Labs where I work on trimming the knowledge gap between microbiologists and computer scientists.
 This blog will be related to my experience of the Strategies and Techniques for Analyzing Microbial Population Structures (STAMPS) workshop that I attended this past July.

 ---